JYBLOCKS/roadmap-senior-react/README.md

 ---

-## Semana 43 — 7–13 jun
+## Week 43 — 7–13 Jun

-### Tema
+### Topic
 Express vs FastAPI.

 ### Challenge
-Escribir un ADR de mínimo 1500 palabras:
+Write an ADR of at least 1,500 words:

 `Why Atlas backend should use Express / FastAPI`

-Debes comparar:
+You must compare:

 - ecosystem;
 - concurrency;